He provided signposts in a world of infinite junctions, a road map in a world of infinite signs.

 To us they weren’t bullet holes, they were peep-holes onto the most fantastic possibilities.
 When the sign floated away from the signifier and jouissance dissolved meaning there was no sense of grief or loss among us scruffy, unruly libertines.
 There were secrets to be explored, mysteries to unravel.
 In the spirit of classic sleuthing we explored the stairwells, attics and alleyways of literary intent.
 And whilst bodies were seldom uncovered we did stumble across the occasional spent cartridge and chalk outline from time to time.

-These weren’t really bullet holes at all but stars being pierced from the blackest of nights, tiny bright sparks of inspiration and imagination.
+No, these weren’t really bullet holes at all; these were stars being punched into the blackest of nights, tiny bright sparks of inspiration and imagination.
 It was like the sky had been peppered with clues.

 A good book is more intelligent than its author.
 It can say things that the writer is not aware of — Umberto Eco